adamzvolanek/DevRackDocs/backup_b2.md

 Repeat the creation of scripts for each Unraid share.

 Setup scripts cadence to run to your desired liking.
 Currently personal shares are running daily with others running weekly.
 One share includes a custom cron job to run daily to align with other backup processes.
+The current setup of hourly, daily, weekly, and monthly cadence can be viewed in the [tools](./tools.md) file under 'Dynamix Scheduler'.
+At time of writing cadence is outlined as follows:

+- Hourly: 0:20 of the hour
+- Daily: 3:30 am
+- Weekly: 4:00 am on a Sunday
+- Monthly: 4:30 am on the 1st of every month.

+Backups for user shares, critical data, and designated backups are scheduled daily.
+Backups of other users is weekly.
+Recall Community Applications Appdata (v2.5) occurs at 02:45 am daily allowing backups to pickup changes there after.

+## Cloud Drive Sync

+Uses Bisync [docs](https://rclone.org/bisync/) and runs on a custom cron schedule of `*/15 * * * *`.